Nimzyow/latest-deals/README.md

 # TODO

 1. create the rest of the set functions for an admin to be able to create new deals, for example.
-2. Set up Cognito authentication to all gateway methods
-3. Allow only admin users to call certain methods
+2. Allow only admin users to call certain methods